Time for a New Zealand Road Trip!

 Hamilton to Cambridge

 From Hamilton, the highway takes you through more of New Zealand’s countryside with horse breeding in Cambridge and the quaint town of Tirau.
-Visit the Mount Maungatautari Sanctuary Mountain which is a protected area for native New Zealand birds.
+Visit the Mount Maungatautari Sanctuary Mountain which is a protected area for native New Zealand birds – find out more on Viator and Tripadvisor.
 There’s also kayaking tours that can take you to see glowworms, as well as the Waikato River Trail which you can either walk or cycle.

 Rotorua to Taupo

 More geothermal wonders can be enjoyed on the highway to Taupo.
-Stop at Orakei Korako and Craters of the Moon to see geysers, bubbling mud and silica terraces.
+Stop at Orakei Korako (more info on Viator and Tripadvisor) and Craters of the Moon to see geysers, bubbling mud and silica terraces.
 Stop off to get a quick photo of Huka Falls, for intense rapids!
 Lake Taupo itself is a huge volcanic crater.
 The lake is used for recreational activities like sailing and kayaking.
 Go to Spa Park to relax in the natural hot spring.
-More things do in Taupo can be seen here: Lake Taupo – Guide for Backpackers.
+More things do in Taupo can be seen here: The Complete Guide to Taupo.

 Taupo to Napier

 The final leg of the journey is between Taupo and Napier in Hawke’s Bay.
 Be sure to walk around the Art Deco city of Napier and visit the nearby gannet colony at Cape Kidnappers.
-More on Hawke’s Bay can be found here in yet another guide: Hawke’s Bay – Guide for Backpackers.
+More on Hawke’s Bay can be found here in yet another guide: The Complete Guide to Napier.